awsdocs/aws-java-developer-guide-v2/doc_source/examples-lambda.rst

 ========================

 You can invoke a Lambda function by creating a :aws-java-class:`LambdaClient <services/lambda/LambdaClient>` object and invoking its :methodname:`invoke` method.
-Use the |s3client| to do additional operations such as listing or deleting buckets as shown in later examples.
+Create an :aws-java-class:`InvokeRequest <services/lambda/model/InvokeRequest>` object to specify additional information such as the function name and the payload to pass to the Lambda function.
+To pass payload data to a function, create a :aws-java-class:`SdkBytes <amazon/awssdk/core/SdkBytes>` object that contains information.
+For example, in the following code example, notice the JSON data passed to the Lambda function.

 **Imports**